TUD-INF-IAI-MCI/BrailleIO/README.md

 Some renderers can be hooked by external projects.
 This means that the renderers’ parameters can be manipulated in advanced of the rendering or the rendering result can be adopted in the end by the hooking process.

-The abstract BrailleIOHookableRendererBase can be used to build a hookable renderer in a easy way.
+The abstract BrailleIOHookableRendererBase can be used to build a hookable renderer in an easy way.

 The following standard renderer are hookable:
 * BrailleIOImageToMatrixRenderer